cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-07-Research-Philosophy.md

 - Revise context and sentences, and do editing
 - Minimize disadvantages.

-### A detailed analysis in the story level
+### A detailed analysis at the story level

 1. What we cannot control
     - How many papers were submitted to a conference and the target acceptance rate.
-    - Which reviewers would revise our paper, and how well they know about what we are doing.
+    - Which reviewers would revise our paper, and how they know about what we are doing.
 2. What we can control
     - Importance/Novelty/Superior
     - Reasonable techniques and good enough implementation